To determine the uncertainty of a measurement "by hand":

 "approximate uncertainty": the maximum difference of the measurement from the mean .
 This is the easy way out, as it requires very little calculation.
 Just find the number that is the "farthest away" from the mean, subtract the two numbers, and report the result as the approximate uncertainty.
 Useful for discussion, but not appropriate for a formal lab.

-average uncertainty (see average deviation): the average difference from the mean, perhaps a little more useful than the approximate uncertainty.
+average uncertainty (see average deviation): the average difference from the mean, more useful than the approximate uncertainty.
 Find the average.
 Subtract the individual measurements from the average.
 Take the absolute value of each difference (ignore negative answers).
 Average the differences.
 Report the result as the average uncertainty.
 This is the minimum you should be doing for lab reports.

 percentage uncertainty: find the percentage of the measurement that the average uncertainty represents.
 See the link for an example.
 This one is also appropriate for our lab reports.